-Nepal is known for its scenic beauty, including majestic Mount Everest, visited by trekkers and travelers from all over the world.
+Nepal is known for its scenic beauty, including majestic Mount Everest, and is visited by hundreds of trekkers and travelers a year.
 But beyond the snowcapped mountains and picturesque landscapes lies a darker side.
 Nepal is amongst the poorest and least developed countries in the world.
 In developing countries, life is hard enough for men—and it’s even harder for women.

-With that in mind, can you imagine how difficult life is for a young girl?
+With that in mind, can you imagine how di cult life is for a young girl?

-Each year in Nepal, an estimated 10,000-15,000 girls are trafficked across the border where they are sold into Indian brothels and forced to become prostitutes.
-These girls range between ages 7 and 24, with an average age of 15.
-Deprived of hope, with no way to escape, these girls endure hardship and emotional suffering that is beyond the imagination of those who live in developed nations.
-A UN study done in 2000 revealed, perhaps unsurprisingly, that illiteracy, poverty and family problems are the major reasons for trafficking.
-What could an organization striving to make a change do to improve the situation?
+Each year in Nepal, an estimated 10,000-15,000 girls are trafficked across the border and sold into Indian brothels and forced to become prostitutes.
+These girls range between ages 7 and 24, with an average age of 15.* A UN study done in 2000 revealed, perhaps unsurprisingly, that illiteracy, poverty and family problems are the major reasons for trafficking.